dviramontes/dotcom/_posts/stow.md

 To set up a new machine with your dotfiles:

+- `brew install stow`

-1. Clone the dotfiles repository:
+- Clone the dotfiles repository:
    ```bash
    git clone https://github.com/username/dotfiles.git ~/.dotfiles
    cd ~/.dotfiles
    ```

-2. Install necessary packages using your preferred package manager
+- Install necessary packages using your preferred package manager

-3. Use Stow to create symbolic links:
+- Use Stow to create symbolic links:
    ```bash
    stow */  # Or stow individual packages
    ```